Very basic skin color for beginners

 First we need to understand that this is not the way most profesionals works but if you are a beginner and you want results asap I think it is the best way to get it.

-Before to start thinking about the skin color first we need to get a very structured face drawing, because if the structure it is not ok, not matter how good you get the volume or the color or whatever you can do to the portrait it wont look ok, be aware that the first stage is the structure after that you need to know a little bit about volume, because with volume you will get the tridimensionality of the head, eyes, nose an all the parts of the face.
+Before to start thinking how to paint skin tones first you need to get a very structured face drawing, because if the structure it is not ok, not matter how good you get the volume or the color or whatever you can do to the portrait it wont look ok, be aware that the first stage is the structure.
+After that you need to know a little bit about volume, because with volume you will get the tridimensionality of the head, eyes, nose an all the parts of the face.

 Here is an image of a portrait I painted with this few colors, at the end you can apply some glazzes to get a more color variations.